Enjoy Travel to Japan!

 What is Hiroshima Peace Memorial Park?

-Hiroshima Peace Memorial Park is a special park located in Hiroshima City, Hiroshima Prefecture, dedicated to commemorating the victims of the atomic bomb and praying for world peace.
+Hiroshima Peace Memorial Park is a special park in Hiroshima City, Hiroshima Prefecture, dedicated to commemorating the victims of the atomic bombing and praying for world peace.

 On August 6, 1945, during World War II, an atomic bomb was dropped on Hiroshima.

-This park is situated near the hypocenter of the blast and was developed as a symbol of peace after the war.
+The park is located in an area that was close to the hypocenter at the time, and was developed after the war as a symbol of peace.

-Within the vast grounds, there are numerous cenotaphs and monuments, including the Atomic Bomb Dome and the Hiroshima Peace Memorial Museum, attracting many visitors from around the world.
+Within the vast grounds, the Atomic Bomb Dome and the Hiroshima Peace Memorial Museum, along with many memorials and monuments, are scattered throughout, making it a popular spot visited by many tourists from around the world.

-It is a place where you can learn about history and feel the importance of peace.
+It is a place where you can learn about history while feeling the importance of peace.

 Highlights of Hiroshima Peace Memorial Park